 - Is the employee experiencing negative physical or mental symptoms because of the hostile work environment?

 3. It’s Severe

-Severe is subjective, though, which makes the situation difficult to gauge.
-An important distinction is that the law isn’t meant to protect against casual teasing, blunt comments and minor, isolated incidents.
+Severe is subjective, though, which makes the situation difficult to assess.
+An important distinction is that the law isn’t meant to protect against casual teasing, blunt comments, or minor, isolated incidents.

 4. It’s Unwelcome

-Like all forms of misconduct, inappropriate behavior and harassment, the incident needs to be unwelcome.
+Like all forms of misconduct, inappropriate behavior, and harassment, the incident needs to be unwelcome to be considered hostile.

 Employee rights are protected by the NLRA, including the ability to curtail private sector labor and management practices.

 “Employees shall have the right to self-organization, to form, join, or assist labor organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection.”

 This means that employees of privately-owned companies have additional rights encouraging them to address unethical, unsafe work conditions.
 And, if they do so, they are legally protected against retaliation.

 Often, when the employee/victim wins a hostile work environment lawsuit, four factors were present.